-Article 56 The President of the University may permit an International Student to enroll in the Graduate School provided he or she is selected.
+Article 56 The President of the University may permit an international student to enroll in the Graduate School if the aforementioned student successfully qualifies for admission upon screening procedures.

-2 International Students may be accepted over and above the course capacity restrictions.
+2 International Students may be accepted over and above the prescribed student admission numbers and course capacities.

-Chapter 12 Reward and Punishment
+Chapter 12 Rewards and Disciplinary Measures